JeroenVdb/homebridge-daikin-cloud/README.md

 ### Polling for data

-Because of the rate limit we have to be wary with calls to the Daikin API.
-For this the current polling logic is as follows:
+Due to the rate limits on the Daikin API, we need to manage our API calls carefully.
+Here's our current polling approach:

-- We poll for new data every 15 minutes by default (set via `updateIntervalInMinutes` config parameter)
+- By default, we check for new data every 15 minutes.
+This interval can be adjusted using the `updateIntervalInMinutes` configuration parameter.
-- When you do an update (for example set the target temperature) we'll do a force update so the new status is represented correctly
+- When you make changes, such as setting a new target temperature, we trigger an immediate update to ensure the new status is accurately reflected.
+We do however wait doing this force update so the Daikin API can process the request.

 ### Access token or Refresh token is revoked